 How do you stay healthy, happy and motivated at work?
 How can you avoid that Sunday night/Monday morning feeling?
 And what can you do to avoid an afternoon slump?
 We've got some advice.

-Avoid excessive amounts of alcohol when you have work the next day – this will make you feel tired and sluggish the next day.
+If you have to go to work the next day, avoid alcohol.
+This will make you feel tired and sluggish the next day.

-Get some fresh air during the working day.
+3. Get some fresh air during the working day

+Take breaks from the computer screen.
 Get out at lunchtime and have a walk if you can.
 Sometimes have a power nap during your lunch break if there is somewhere for you to do so.

-Chat with colleagues and socialise to brighten the working day.
+4. Chat with colleagues and socialise to brighten the working day

 If you had a bad day yesterday do not keep going over it.
 Remember the quote ‘When I realise I could not touch yesterday, I decided not to let it touch me'